 I don't remember getting any medical attention after all the beatings I got.
 I don't remember seeing a doctor at all.
-I remember seeing the dentist every week in Callander, I didn't have any problems with my teeth but the Brothers would just take me.
+I remember seeing the dentist every week in Callander, I didn't have any problems with my

+1 teeth but the Brothers would just take me.

-The dentist gave me fillings in every single one of 2 my teeth.
-They didn't need to be filled, but they got 3 money for doing it.
-I went so often that I was immune 4 5 to the jag they gave me, so they had to hypnotise me.
-Boys used to get home every week.
-St Ninian's had 6 7 a green bus that they would take boys in and drop them 8 off at Buchanan Street in Glasgow.
+2 The dentist gave me fillings in every single one of 3 my teeth.
+They didn't need to be filled, but they got 4 money for doing it.
+I went so often that I was immune 5 to the jag they gave me, so they had to hypnotise me.
+6 Boys used to get home every week.
+St Ninian's had 7 a green bus that they would take boys in and drop them 8 off at Buchanan Street in Glasgow.
 I would then go to 9 Govan with my mate, because he lived there.
 That was 10 when I started stealing sweeties out of Woolworths.
-11 I got away with it a few times, so we started doing madder things.
-That was the start of me getting 12 involved in crime.
-I had never broken the law before 13 14 that.
-15 My mum came to visit me in the home once as far as I can remember.
+11 I got away with it a few times, so we started doing 12 madder things.
+That was the start of me getting 13 involved in crime.
+I had never broken the law before 14 that.
+15 My mum came to visit me in the home once as far as 16 I can remember.
 The social worker brought her.
-I think 16

-17 it was about a year into my time there, because 18 I remember I was on a horse at the entrance when I saw 19 her driving up in the car with Mr GIL I trotted 20 the horse up behind the car.

-I was so excited that I left the horse, who was called Gypsy, and ran in to see my mum.
+I think 17 it was about a year into my time there, because 18 I remember I was on a horse at the entrance when I saw 19 her driving up in the car with Mr GJL .
+I trotted 20 the horse up behind the car.
+21 I was so excited that I left the horse, who was 22 called Gypsy, and ran in to see my mum.
+The horse was called Gypsy, and ran in to see my mum.
 The horse was out all night and died the next day.
 I have never forgiven myself for that to this day.
 I still think about it.

 1 I wasn't expecting to see my mum.
-She had been 2 asking Mr GJL to bring her for ages so she could see where I was staying.
-He had kept saying that he was 3 too busy, but eventually he brought her just that once.
-4 Mr GJL 5 only came to see me that once as well.
-No other social worker visited me in the 6 7 three-and-a-half years I was there.
-I never knew when 8 I was going to get out or anything, but I knew the other 9 boys got out when they went to high school.
-10 Sometimes the Brothers shouted at you for minor 11 things, some slapped you and some punched you.
-All the Brothers slapped the boys for little things, 12 13 like not getting up fast enough in the morning or not 14 walking fast enough in the corridor.
+She had been 2 asking Mr GJL to bring her for ages so she could 3 see where I was staying.
+He had kept saying that he was 4 too busy, but eventually he brought her just that once.
+Mr GJL 5 only came to see me that once as well.
+6 No other social worker visited me in the 7 three-and-a-half years I was there.
+I never knew when 8 I was going to get out or anything, but I knew the other boys got out when they went to high school.
+9 10 Sometimes the Brothers shouted at you for minor 11 things, some slapped you and some punched you.
+12 All the Brothers slapped the boys for little things, like not getting up fast enough in the morning or not 13 14 walking fast enough in the corridor.
 It happened to all the boys and it wasn't that bad.
-I would get hit in the 15 ribs by the Brothers for putting my elbows on the dining 16 table at meal times.
-All the staff did this, including 17 18 the Brothers and the teachers, whoever was there at the time.
+I would get hit in the 15 ribs by the Brothers for putting my elbows on the dining 16 17 table at meal times.
+All the staff did this, including the Brothers and the teachers, whoever was there at the 18 time.
 They did it really hard because I always had 19 20 bruised ribs from it.
-21 Sometimes the Brothers would send you to Brother LUE if you had done something they thought 22 23 was bad.
-He would just tell you that you weren't 24 getting home for four weeks.
-That was also the never punishment for running away.
-Brother
+21 Sometimes the Brothers would send you to Brother LUE 22 if you had done something they thought was bad.
+He would just tell you that you weren't 23 getting home for four weeks.
+That was also the 24 punishment for running away.
+Brother LUE never 25